odahu/odahu-docs/source/dev_testing.md

 ROBOT_FILES=**/*.robot
 ```

-Afterward, you should set up a Legion cluster for RobotFramework tests using the `make setup-e2e-robot` command.
+Afterward, you should set up a Odahu cluster for RobotFramework tests using the `make setup-e2e-robot` command.
 You should execute the previous command only once.

 Finally, starts the robot tests: